Sao Paulo exhumes old graves to make space for surging COVID-19 burials

 Brazil currently accounts for about a quarter of COVID-19 daily deaths worldwide, more than any other country.

-Infectious disease experts warn that it will only get worse, given President Jair Bolsonaro's attacks on efforts to restrict movement and a slow rollout of vaccines.
+Infectious disease experts warn that it will only get worse, given weak restrictions on movement and a slow rollout of vaccines.

+The World Health Organization on Thursday said Brazilian hospitals were in critical condition, with many intensive care units 90% full.

+"Indeed there is a very serious situation going on in Brazil right now, where we have a number of states in critical condition," WHO epidemiologist Maria van Kerkhove told a briefing.

-(Reporting by Eduardo Simoes and Amanda Perobelli Writing by Jake Spring Editing by Brad Haynes and Marguerita Choy)
+(Reporting by Eduardo Simoes and Amanda Perobelli Additional reporting by Aislinn Laing and Maria Carolina Marcello Writing by Jake Spring Editing by Brad Haynes, Aurora Ellis and Marguerita Choy)

 ((jake.spring@thomsonreuters.com; +55 61 99653-2429; Reuters Messaging: jake.spring.thomsonreuters.com@reuters.net / Twitter: https://twitter.com/jakespring))